rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 1.  **Window Abstraction Layer (WAL):** Provides a generic interface for managing windows, graphics contexts, and user inputs.
 2.  **Render Abstraction Layer (RAL):** Defines a common set of interfaces for low-level rendering resources and commands, regardless of the underlying graphics API (OpenGL, Vulkan, DirectX).

-This backend is the foundation upon which the intermediate layer (also in C++) and, subsequently, the high-level framework (C#) will be built.
-Communication with the intermediate layer will be direct, without interop overhead, as both are in C++.
+This backend is the foundation upon which the Piece.Core (C++) and, subsequently, the Piece.Framework (C#) will be built.
+Communication with the Piece.Core will be direct, without interop overhead, as both are in C++.

 ### Proposed Directory Structure for the Backend (inside `src/`)